AairTheGreat/StardewValleyMods/Better Train Loot/Better Train Loot/config_readme.txt

 Limits the amount of items per train that the mod will create.
 Note: You can still get more than the maximum since the game can still create items.
 - Default Value: 5

+#### enableForceCreateTrain
+If value is true, allows the user to force a train to be created by pressing the button Y.
+Note: The train will be created on next game time update if there is no current train.
+- Default Value: false